sawastacks/ci4-slugify/README.md

 # Simple Slugify Library for Codeigniter 4

-This library provides a way of generating a unique slugs.
+This library provides a way of generating a unique slugs🇷🇼.

 <p align="center">